PaulKinlan/paul.kinlan.me/content/2015-07-31-goodbye-jekyll-hello-hugo.markdown

 I will go over some quick points:

 * My Jekyll build used to take 45 seconds+, the Hugo entire site build is 300-450ms.
 2 orders of magnitude faster.
-* Templating via the Go templating langauge took a little getting used to but it is *lot cleaner* than Liquid.
+* Templating via the Go templating language took a little getting used to but it is *lot cleaner* than Liquid.
 * Pagination was pretty easy to integrate although I had some trouble with the docs.
 * The docs are pretty strong, there are some samples where examples on a page you would expect to be related are not always sometimes causing confusion.